 Request for Proposals

-The Massachusetts Library System (MLS) seeks roposals for an online reading program platform accessible primarily for use during the summer months, by our 371 public library members.
+The Massachusetts Library System (MLS) seeks proposals for an online reading program platform accessible primarily for use during the summer months, by our 371 public library members.
 We seek to contract with a company to provide this tool, as well as hosting and support services.

-If you are interested, please respond via email , a cost estimate for developing/offering the tool, hosting and support services.
+If you are interested, please respond via email with a description of your services, a cost estimate for developing/offering the tool, hosting and support services.
 Please provide cost estimates for a three-year contract.

+Scope of Service:

 The Massachusetts Library System will offer a fully web accessible program to our public library members for use in library reading programs.
-The program offer a separate instance for each participating library, as well as the opportunity for customization by the library.
+The program offers a separate instance for each participating library, as well as the opportunity for customization by the library.
 The program must be offered in two parts: one public interface and one staff interface.
-The public program must offer tracking of book titles and times, as well as a participatory component for each registrant.
+The public program must offer tracking of book titles and time spent reading, as well as a participatory component for each registrant.
 The staff interface must allow for designated staff to set up multiple public programs, access to registrant information, and report running opportunities.
-The program will be an integral part of summer programming in Massachusetts ibraries, engaging patrons as they develop their literary, technological, and creative skills.
+The program will be an integral part of summer programming in Massachusetts libraries, engaging patrons as they develop their literary, technological, and creative skills.
 While the program will see high use during the summer months, it must be available year round.

 The program will be hosted by the company, and will provide updating and annual enhancements at the request of MLS staff.
 Additionally, we request hosting of our statewide portal, www.readsinma.org